 The interdepartmental peace and conflict studies major is structured to allow you to pursue electives, a minor or a double major.
 Off-campus study opportunities include: American Studies Program in Washington, D.C.; China Studies Program; Middle East Studies Program (Amman, Jordan); Uganda Studies Program, among many others.

 Integrating academic and experiential learning into a lifelong vocation, you'll be prepared to successfully pursue conflict transformation in graduate school, the workplace, or through ministry and service opportunities.

 As a peace and conflict studies major at Messiah College, you’ll be able to:

-- Customize your degree by selecting from electives in biblical and religious studies, history and sociology/anthropology
+- Customize your degree by selecting from electives in biblical and religious studies, history, sociology/anthropology and criminal justice

 - Gain hands-on experience using conflict mediation in an internship or practicum which allows you to develop your skills in a specific area of interest